Par: 70 Length: 5 329 metres Course designer: Robert Trent Jones II Date course opened: 1983 Course type: 18-hole coastal layout

 Driving Range (use own golf balls)

-Driving range: Practice range available (must have own golf balls)
+Driving range (players must bring their own golf balls)